Program overview

 Program Overview

 The Graduate Project Management Program at Fanshawe College is a one-year post-graduate program tailored for university and college graduates aspiring to enter the project management sector.
 This program equips students with essential knowledge and skills in management, communication, and leadership, enabling them to effectively plan and execute projects that align with organizational goals.
-The curriculum is designed to address emerging industry trends, covering vital areas such as agile project management, risk management, quality assurance, and leadership techniques.
-Graduates will be well-prepared to meet the demands of the evolving project management landscape.
+The curriculum addresses contemporary industry trends, including agile project management, risk management, and quality assurance, ensuring that graduates are well-prepared for the dynamic demands of the field.

 Program Structure

-The Project Management program spans a 30-week duration, offering both full-time and part-time options.
-Students can choose to study in a traditional in-class format or opt for a fully online asynchronous learning experience.
+The Project Management program spans a duration of 30 weeks, offering both full-time and part-time study options.
+Students can choose to complete the program fully online, providing flexibility to accommodate various schedules.
 Key features of the program structure include:

-- Preparation for the Project Management Professional (PMP) designation upon gaining professional project management experience.
+• Preparation for the Project Management Professional (PMP) designation upon gaining relevant work experience.

 Featured Experiences